🔍 mSearch finds documents with similar meaning 🔍

 "result_format": "sections",

-"highlight": true,
+"highlight": true

 }

-document content, clients can retrieve just document excerpts that together fit into a token limit.
+Instead of full document content, clients can retrieve just document excerpts that together fit into a token limit.

-would format summaries as a single string in the response.
+Replacing summaries by summary would format summaries as a single string in the response.

 POST https://api.msearch.themama.ai/msearch/collections/{collection_id}/search